‘Defecating’ school superintendent requests full surveillance video of alleged deed

 Tramaglini and his lawyer obtained narrative and evidence property reports, along with the clips of the surveillance video that led to the 47-year-old’s arrest as well as Holmdel police dispatch audio, NJ.com reported.

 Police began hunting for the “pooper-intendent” in April after high school staff and coaches reported finding human feces on school property.
-Surveillance video set up by police eventually led authorities to Tramaglini.
+Surveillance video set up by police eventually led authorities to identify Tramaglini as the alleged "mystery pooper."

 ‘DEFECATING’ SCHOOL SUPERINTENDENT WANTS TO SET THE RECORD STRAIGHT ON ‘FALSEHOODS,’ LAWYER SAYS